New president of Deontology of the Cgcom

 Alberto Fidalgo Francisco

 The Central Ethics Commission is a technical Commission of the Cgcom that deals with all matters related to the Ethics and professional medical deontology.
-Promote and provide Spanish doctors with their training in Ethics, as well as the members that make up the Deontological Commissions of the Medical Associations.
+Promote and facilitate their training in Ethics to Spanish doctors, as well as to the members that make up the Deontological Commissions of the Medical Associations.

 Although it may contain statements, data or notes from health institutions or professionals, the information contained in Medical Writing is edited and prepared by journalists.
 We recommend that the reader be consulted with any health-related question with a healthcare professional.